 20 Louisiana Products to Serve with Holiday Meals

-Prepare your holiday meals in style with these locally-made Louisiana products.
+Prepare your holiday meals in style with these locally made Louisiana products.

-Prepare your holiday meals in style with these locally-made Louisiana products.
+Prepare your holiday meals in style with these locally made Louisiana products.

 Looking to add a little Louisiana holiday cheer to the dinner table this year?
-These local Louisiana products will have you covered!
+These local Louisiana products have you covered!
 In no particular order, discover some of our favorite foods, seasonings, drinks and desserts that should grace your holiday table.

 1. Community Coffee